cyChop/beverages-js/README.md

 The local webserver will be accessible at <http://localhost:8080/dev/> (or <http://localhost:8080/dev/offline.html> if you wish to develop without an internet connection).
 The corresponding source pages are `dev/index.html` and `dev/offline.html`.

+### Customizing the stylesheet

+The easiest way is to create your own style is to clone the project.
+You may be able to get the appearance you wish for simply by updating the `_variables.scss` file.
+If not, update the style as you wish.

 ## Known issues

 Issue #22: This plugin is built upon [Bootstrap v4-alpha](https://v4-alpha.getbootstrap.com).
 The styles imported from it leak outside of the target container and may wreak havoc your own styling.
 To sum up: this plugin is best used on its own or with your own custom stylesheet.

+This is to be fixed however as we work to design our own style, totally independent from Bootstrap.